 How to Purify Water with Boiling

 Boiled water will always have a flat taste.
-Swishing the water around before drinking or transferring it from one container to another can improve the taste.
+Swishing the water before drinking or transferring it from one container to another can improve the taste.

 - Removes: Bacteria, Viruses, Parasites, Impurities and Heavy Metals